pycom/pycom-documentation/chapter/tutorials/all/aws.md

 - Click on the device that has been created
 - On the Details page, in the left navigation pane, choose <a href="../../../img/aws-4.png" target="_blank">Security</a>
 - On the Certificates page, choose Create certificate
-- Download the device certificates, then press the activate and done buttons. <a href="../../../img/aws-5.png" target="_blank">See image</a>
+- Download all the certificates, then press the Activate and the Attach a Policy buttons. <a href="../../../img/aws-5.png" target="_blank">See image</a>
+- Click on the Create New Policy button
+- On the <a href="../../../img/aws-6.png" target="_blank">Create Policy</a> page, choose a policy name and the actions to authorize.
+- Go to the certificates page, click on the three dots of your certificate and attach the policy to the certificate as shown in the <a href="../../../img/aws-7.png" target="_blank">diagram</a>

 ### Setting up the device (Pycom device):

-- Download the lastest AWS SDK and sample code from the Pycom [GitHub Repository](https://github.com/pycom/pycom-libraries/tree/master/examples/aws).
+- Download the latest sample code from the Pycom [GitHub Repository](https://github.com/pycom/aws-pycom).
-- Connect to the device via ftp and put the AWSIoTPythonSDK folder in the device flash
+- Connect to the device via ftp and put the root CA certificate, the client certificate (*.pem.crt) and the private key (*.private.pem.key) in the /flash/cert folder.
+- Update the config file with your wifi settings, the <a href="../../../img/aws-8.png" target="_blank">AWS Host</a> and the certificate paths.
-- Put the downloaded certificates in the certs directory
+- Put the config.py and the main.py in the device flash
-- Use Atom or visual studio blocks to create the desired MQTT communication.
-Sample code of publishing, shadow updater and delta listener are given below.

 ### Configuration (config.py):